guardian/scribe/README.md

   carriage return creates a P.

 ## Plugins
+* `blockquoteCommand`: Adds a command for blockquotes.
+* `headingCommand`: Adds a command for headings.
+* `linkPromptCommand`: Adds a command for creating links, including a basic prompt.
 * `sanitizer`: Adds the ability to sanitize content when it is pasted into the editor, adhering to a whitelist of allowed tags and attributes.